Severe Weather Hazard Safety Guide

 The Dangers of Flooding: Turn Around, Don't Drown!

-- Whether or not you have experienced flooding where you live; if it can rain, it can flood.
-All 50 states have a risk of flooding.
-Whether it's poor drainage or overflowing streams and creeks, all flooding produces the same impacts.
+Whether or not you have experienced flooding where you live; if it can rain, it can flood.
+All 50 states in the US have a risk to flood.
+Whether it's poor drainage flooding or flash flooding of streams and creeks, all flooding produces the same impacts.
+Not only is flooding deadly, it is one of the most costliest forms of natural diesters in the United States.
+They lead to an average of $10 billion dollars in damage per year.

 Lightning & Thunder: When It Roars, Go Indoors!